 The primary way HBS case studies are used are as inputs to a class discussion.
 The central conceit of the case method is that the case will describe a specific business situation or challenge, and then students are expected to discuss what to do in that situation.
 This in-class discussion is guided by a professor, often with an industry expert present.

-There have been many criticisms of the case method over the years that it has been used.
+There have been many criticisms of the case method over the decades.
 The biggest problem is that there is no good feedback on decisions ‘made’ during the class discussion.
-There is no way to tell if specific analyses or recommendations are the ‘right’ ones — especially in the face of high uncertainty, under slightly different conditions, or in a chaotic information environment.
-It is difficult to say what — if anything — may be generalisable from a single, unique business situation.
+There is no way to tell if specific analyses or recommendations are the ‘right’ ones — especially under slightly different conditions, in the face of high uncertainty, or in a chaotic information environment.
+It is also difficult to say what — if anything — may be generalisable from a single, unique business situation.
 To make things worse, what tends to fly in a class discussion is whatever sounds the smartest, not what actually works.

-By contrast, calibration cases do not pretend to teach superior decision making — at least not directly.
-Instead, it focuses on only one, high impact learning goal: to accelerate the learner’s ability to sensemake in business.
-This means being able to spot the same cues that experts see across many cases, to have a calibrated sense of how a framework can look like when applied under different conditions, and to have a better sense of how things may go when put into difficult business situations.
+By contrast, calibration cases do not pretend to teach superior decision making.
+Instead, the approach focuses on only one, high impact learning goal: to accelerate the learner’s ability to sensemake in business.
+We want learners to spot the same cues that experts see, to have a calibrated sense of frameworks when applied under different conditions, and to have a better sense of how actions may play out when put into difficult business situations.
 Business and investing is filled with randomness and contingency.
 In the face of this, we want the learner to never be surprised.

 Of course, this tends to result in better business decision making.
 But it is not the primary goal.